Overview

 Send the Request

-Here’s how to send logs using popular programming languages:Python:
+Here’s how to send logs using popular programming languages:Python:import requests

 import json